gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, communications between the Client and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
 Note that it is expected that in the commonly referred base-case of this specification, the transport profile to use is pre-configured and well-known to nodes participating in constrained applications.

+{{profile-req}} lists the specifications on this application profile of ACE, based on the requirements defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.

 ## Overview of the Joining Process {#ssec-overview-join-process}

 A node performs the steps described in Section 4.2 of {{I-D.ietf-ace-key-groupcomm}} in order to join an OSCORE group.
 The format and processing of messages exchanged among the participants are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.